dovbyk/DeepScript/README.md

 ## ⚠️ Disclaimer
 * Since the backend is deployed using free instance on [Render](render.com), the first output generation may take few more seconds but after that it will come back to normal.
 * You can see some small boxes appearning in the above output image.
-This occurs if your input text contains symbols that were not initially included in the font.
-So, simply remove it from the text.
+This occurs if your input text contains symbols or special characters that were not initally programmed.
+Current version supports only basic punctuation symbols.
+So if you encounter those small boxes in your output, just remove that symbol.